 Organic Fertilizing

 Feed your loofah vines throughout the growing season using only organic-approved inputs.
-For detailed information on all fertilizer options for loofah plants, including application rates and timing, check our comprehensive fertilizer guide.
+See our plant care guide for detailed fertilizer application rates and timing.

 - Fish emulsion: Quick nitrogen boost (5-1-1); apply every 2-3 weeks